johnwcowan/r7rs-work/MaybeEither.md

 only a failure.
 This use of Left and Right is merely conventional, but the Either-accepting procedures in this SRFI treat Left and Right asymmetrically;
-specifically, a Left is considered empty by the join, bind, and sequence procedures, and the `either-raise` procedure unwraps a Right but raises the payload of a Left as an exception.
+specifically, a Left is considered empty by the join, bind, and sequence procedures, and the `either-ref` procedure by default unwraps a Right but raises the payload of a Left as an exception.
-It is also possible to use Left and Right simply as two distinguishable types of container, or to interchange the roles of Left and Right with `either-swap`.
+It is also possible to use Left and Right simply as two distinguishable types of container, or to interchange the roles of Left and Right with the special constructor `either-swap`.

 ## Specification